rossabaker/northside/content/faq.md

   and a $5 sibling discount is provided for families with more than one child participating.

+  We require a credit card payment during registration.
+We may charge a $15 fee in case of a refund.
+For any questions or issues, please contact our finance team at treasurer@northsidesoccer.com.

 What is included in that fee?
 : The registration fee covers jersey, shorts, socks, team picture, a trophy and free admission in a league-wide picnic (with bounce houses,